-FirstAED has a smarter and more efficient solution for alarming and organizing Community First Responders and CPR trained bystanders
+FirstAED has a smarter and more efficient solution for alerting and organizing Community First Responders and CPR trained bystanders.

 Getting on-site within 5 minutes matters

 Sudden Out-of-Hospital Cardiac Arrest (OHCA) is a major public health concern.
 The overall incidence of OHCA is reportedly 62 per 100,000 inhabitants /year, and the overall survival rate varies depending on region but is estimated around 10%.
 In other words, 90% do not survive.
 The most important factors affecting survival is how quickly CPR is initiated, and that an AED is used.

 In the case of OHCA it is imperative that help arrives within 5 minutes, Danish and international research shows that a response time of less than 5 minutes in connection with OHCA can increase the chance of survival from the current level of 10% to 30%.

 For every minute past the recommended 5 minutes the chance of surviving the OHCA and surviving with no permanent injury decreases drastically.
 If no CPR is performed, survival likelihood is reduced by 10% for every minute.
 If CPR is performed this is reduced to 3-4%, which expands the window of opportunity in which an AED can be used.
 Therefore, quickly starting CPR is vital in cases of cardiac arrest in order to avoid irreversible brain damage.

 FirstAED can help you reduce the time to CPR, thus increasing survival after sudden cardiac death.